-With a few simple clicks, you can see prices across numerous sites, in addition to those offered by brick-and-mortar stores, to make sure you’re getting the best deal possible, without having to spend a ton of time on research.
+With a few simple clicks, you can see prices across numerous sites in addition to those offered by brick-and-mortar stores to ensure you’re getting the best deal possible without having to spend a ton of time on research.

 1. Capital One Shopping

 Capital One Shopping doesn’t have a built-in bar code scanner, although it could help you find a lower price on one.
 That’s because it is a mobile-friendly browser extension that searches thousands of online merchants to see if you’re getting the best deal on the products you need.
 And because it’s free, there’s virtually no downside to using it.

 Capital One Shopping automatically searches for better offers from other merchants as you browse Amazon products.
 If the product you’re searching for is cheaper somewhere else, the tool displays any lower-price matches along with product summaries that include detailed information, including the total price (with tax), price history, and delivery cost estimates.